imthenachoman/How-To-Secure-A-Linux-Server/README.md

     sudo ufw allow out whois comment 'allow whois'

     # allow traffic out on port 68 -- the DHCP client
+    # you only need this if you're using DHCP
     sudo ufw allow out 68 comment 'allow the DHCP client to update'
     ```